Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Templates: are all equally eCommerce optimal?

-Whether free or paid, the templates are all modern, beautiful, and professional.
+Whether free or paid, the templates are modern, beautiful, and professional.
 Plus, they do a great job of putting your products front and center to boost sales.

 Design-wise, GoDaddy may not offer the biggest variety and the most outstanding designs.
 However, all builders' themes are modern-looking and functional.